Mgahinga Gorilla National Park

 The People & cultures

-Mgahinga National Park is surrounded by the Bakiga, Batwa and Bafumbira communities.
-These local communities can even be visited during cultural walk or community walk/visit before or after mountain gorilla trekking in Mgahinga Gorilla National Park.
-The most popular cultural experience to enjoy at Mgahinga is the Batwa cultural encounter/trail.
+The Bakiga, Batwa, and Bafumbira communities surround Mgahinga National Park.
+These local communities can even be visited during cultural or community walks before or after mountain gorilla trekking in Mgahinga.
+The most popular cultural experience at Mgahinga is the Batwa cultural encounter/trail.

-Gorilla trekking is the premier safari activity enjoyable by most tourists who visit Mgahinga Gorilla National Park.
-The park is comprised of only Nyakagezi group, a gorilla family that is visited by maximum of 8pax.
-This makes Mgahinga the best place to visit for visitors interested in the least crowded gorilla trekking destinations.
-You can arrange 3 days Mgahinga gorilla safari and have the best of mountain gorilla encounter.
+Gorilla trekking is the premier safari activity enjoyed by most tourists who visit Mgahinga.
+The park comprises only the Nyakagezi group, a gorilla family visited by a maximum of 8 people.
+This makes Mgahinga the best place for visitors interested in the least crowded gorilla trekking destinations.
+You can arrange a 3-day Mgahinga gorilla safari and have the best of a mountain gorilla encounter.
+On the other hand, Mgahinga is the best place for golden monkey trekking.

 Golden monkey tracking

 Golden monkey tracking is a lifetime opportunity to encounter the charming golden monkeys in the wild.
-These are the blue monkey’s sub-species endemic to the Albertine rift and Virunga Region of Uganda, Congo and Rwanda.
-They are a few most playful creatures, very active and to take pictures, you should be keen enough.
-At USD100 per golden monkey permit, you can be part of the enchanting golden monkey habituation experience and normal golden monkey trekking permit are available for booking at USD60 per person.
+These are the blue monkeys’ subspecies endemic to the Albertine rift and Virunga Region of Uganda, Congo, and Rwanda.
+They are a few playful, active creatures, and you should be keen enough to take pictures.
+At USD100 per golden monkey permit, you can be part of the enchanting golden monkey habituation experience.
+And normal golden monkey trekking permits are available for booking at USD60 per person.

 Mount climbing/hiking safaris

 Safaris in Mgahinga National Park don’t leave out mountain climbers or enthusiastic hikers.
-There are plenty of hiking/climbing opportunities at Mgahinga in the 3 volcanoes: Gahinga (3474m), Muhabura (4127m) and Sabyinyo (3674m).
-3 days Mgahinga hiking safari suits best for hikers/climbers to conquer the peaks of the scenic Virunga volcanoes in Mgahinga National Park.
+There are plenty of hiking/climbing opportunities at Mgahinga in the three volcanoes: Gahinga (3474m), Muhabura (4127m), and Sabyinyo (3674m).
+A 3-day Mgahinga hiking safari is best for hikers/climbers who want to conquer the peaks of the scenic Virunga volcanoes in Mgahinga National Park.

 Birding

-Birding in Mgahinga is a great opportunity to identify birds that freely live in the park’s different habitats.
-They include western green tinker bird, white napped raven, stone chat, yellow throated long claw, red faced woodland warblers, scarlet tufted mountain masked apalis, paradise flycatchers, Kivu ground thrush, red necked spur fowl, finch stonechat, banded prinia, cape robin chat, crowned crane, fly eagle, Doherty’s bush shrike, Archer’s ground robin, Alpine chat, archer’s robin chat, Black kite, Brown crowned tchagra, double collared sunbird and more.
+Birding in Mgahinga is an excellent opportunity to identify birds living freely in the park’s habitats.
+They include the western green tinker bird, white napped raven, and stone chat.
+Yellow-throated long claw, red-faced woodland warblers, scarlet tufted mountain masked apalis.
+Paradise flycatchers, Kivu ground thrush, red-necked spur fowl, and finch stonechat.
+Banded prinia, cape robin chat, crowned crane, fly eagle, Doherty’s bush shrike, Archer’s ground robin.
+Alpine chat, archer’s robin chat, Black kite, Brown crowned tchagra, double collared sunbird, and more.

 Nature walks

-Mgahinga National Park is beautiful with incredible trails introducing visitors into its diverse habitats to explore floral and faunal species.
-The key trail not to miss exploring on Mgahinga Gorilla National Park safari include the border trail at Sabyinyo volcano slopes.
-This is 5 hours’ nature walking trail and it allows you see variety of primates, enjoy the scenic view of surrounding hills and more.
+Mgahinga National Park is beautiful with incredible trails that introduce visitors to its diverse habitats to explore the floral and faunal species.
+The key trail not to miss exploring this park on a safari is the border trail at Sabyinyo volcano slopes.
+This 5 5-hour nature walking trail allows you to see a variety of primates, enjoy the scenic view of the surrounding hills, and more.

 Batwa trail